miraitowa/BTDS/README.md

-# Our Scheme
+# Blockchain-based Efficient and Traceable Data Sharing Scheme for Vehicular Networks

-Source codes of ProVerif, NS, VanetMobiSim in our proposed scheme.
+Source codes of proverif, NS, VanetMobiSim in our proposed scheme (i.e., Blockchain-based Efficient and Traceable Data Sharing Scheme for Vehicular Networks).

 ## 1. ProVerif